effectivecore/core/readme.md

 least compatible of ANSI standards.

 It was decided not to use field of type timestamp.
-Instead, it's recommended to use field of type datetime.
+Instead, it is recommended to use field of type datetime.
 This field has a wide range of acceptable values (from "0001-01-01" to "9999-12-31"), and also does not depend on the time zone.
 When adding data to the server, dates should be converted to time zone UTC±0:00.
-Instead of the original timestamp type, it's recommended to use the integer type.
+Instead of the original timestamp type, it is recommended to use the integer type.